EricCarrGH/BASICProjects/Snow/README.md

 ```
 6 ON H GOTO 7:POKE L+R(M),D:M=M+1:ON M<40 GOTO 5:M=0:D=D+1:ON D<129 GOTO 5:D=121:L=L-40:ON L>Z GOTO 5:RUN
 ```

 1. This checks the H flag, and jumps to line 7 to initialize the rest of the graphics.
 2. Otherwise, this code increments the growing snow on the ground by drawing one character at a time, then looping back to line 5
 3. In depth, this:
     * `POKE L+R(M),D:M=M+1` - Draws current "accumulating snow character" `D` in the next random location `R(M)`, incrementing the location counter `M` .
-    * `ON M<40 GOTO 5:M=0:D=D+1` - Once it fills the entire line (all 40 positions) with character `D`, it increments `D` to the next "slightly taller" character, and starts over to reandomly fill all 40 locations (reseting `M`).
+    * `ON M<40 GOTO 5:M=0:D=D+1` - Once it fills the entire line (all 40 positions) with character `D`, it increments `D` to the next "slightly taller" character, and starts over to randomly fill all 40 locations (resetting `M`).
     * `ON D<129 GOTO 5:D=121:L=L-40` - Once the tallest character (solid white) is drawn on the entire line `L`, it moves to the next line and repeats the entire process
     * `ON L>Z GOTO 5:RUN` - If the line reaches the top of the screen `Z`, the program starts over

 ### Lines 7-9 - Initial drawing of screen
 ```
-REM INITIALIZE SCREEN BY DRAWING COLUMNS OF CONSEQUTIVE CHARS
+REM INITIALIZE SCREEN BY DRAWING COLUMNS OF CONSECUTIVE CHARS
 7 H=0:M=0:FOR I=0 TO 39:POKE Z+920+I,128:V=INT(RND(0)*24)+1:T=(I-3*INT(I/3))*32:FOR Y=0 TO 880 STEP 40

-REM DRAW THE NEXT CONSEQUETIVE CHARACTER, LOOPING IF IT REACHES THE END
+REM DRAW THE NEXT CONSECUTIVE CHARACTER, LOOPING IF IT REACHES THE END
 8 POKE Y+Z+I,V+T:V=V+1:IF V>24 THEN V=1

 REM LOOP FOR COLUMN DRAWING, THEN PRINT "LET IT SNOW" 3 TIMES